schungx/Dojo-TypeScript/Manual.md

 *LOADING DOJO LOCALLY*

-The above works fine if you have a custom build of Dojo (`dojo.js`) that contain all the required functionalities, or if you only use Dojo Base.
+The above works fine if you have a custom build of Dojo (`dojo.js`) that contains all the required functionalities, or if you only use Dojo Base.

 The above doesn't seem to work if you load Dojo (or a custom build) locally *if files are loaded dynamically*.
 For example, if you need to